Low White Blood Cell Count (Neutropenia)

 - Avoid children or adults who have recently received vaccines.

-- Do not handle animal waste (including cat litter, bird cage, fish tank water, chicken coops, etc.)
+- Do not handle animal waste (including cat litter, bird cage waste, fish tank water, chicken coops, etc.)

 - If you have a central catheter (PICC, Port, Hickman), use caution to keep it clean and dry.
 Check the area for redness or tenderness (soreness) daily.